 - Financial Analysis

-As mentioned earlier, the main objective of this position is to ensure that the risk of the clients has been reduced and the generation of profits has been increased.
+As mentioned earlier, the main objective of this position is to ensure that the risk to the clients has been reduced and the generation of profits has been increased.
 So how would one do that?
 By understanding the investment market better.
 That’s the reason it’s good if you have a CFA certification.
-If you have a CFA, understanding investment would be easier for you and you will be able to perform alpha generation and risk management effectively.
+If you have a CFA, understanding investment would be easier for you, and you can perform alpha generation and risk management effectively.

 Risk Management Skills